 - Payment fees apply.
 When you receive money for something you’ve sold, you need to pay a fee.
-For PayPal Wallet transactions, this fee is 2.6% + 20p for payments from the UK, or 3.6% + a fixed fee for international payments.
+For PayPal Wallet transactions, this fee is 3.4% for payments from New Zealand, or 3.6% + a fixed fee for international payments.

 - Currency conversion fees apply.
-When you receive payments in currencies other than pound sterling dollars, PayPal converts them to GBP at a rate 2.5% above its base exchange rate.
+When you receive payments in currencies other than New Zealand dollars, PayPal converts them to NZD at a rate 2.5% above its base exchange rate.

-In comparison, the Currencies Direct Multi-Currency Account charges a 0.1% fee on all payments received.
-It also offers competitive exchange rates and gives you the freedom to choose when you want to convert your payments back into GBP.
-As a result, using a Currencies Direct Multi-Currency Account instead of PayPal could mean big savings for your e-commerce business.
+In comparison, the Currencies Direct multi-currency account charges a 0.1% fee on all payments received.
+It also offers competitive exchange rates and gives you the freedom to choose when you want to convert your payments back into NZD.
+As a result, using a Currencies Direct multi-currency account instead of PayPal could mean big savings for your e-commerce business.

 - Account opening fees

 - Payment fees

 However, a 0.1% receiving fee applies to all payments made into your account.
 This fee is incorporated into your exchange rate, but is shown separately on your account statement.

 The Currencies Direct website also mentions that same-currency transfers are available “at a competitive rate”.
 However, you’ll need to contact the provider’s customer support team for more details about any fees that may apply.